nickypie/Getting_Cleaning_Data-Week3Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables that were estimated from these signals (that are kept in the tidy data set) are:

-mean(): Mean value
+* mean(): Mean value
-std(): Standard deviation
+* std(): Standard deviation
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: